GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeNetRequest/index.md

 ### Dynamic and session rules {: #dynamic-session-rules }

-Dynamic and session rules are simpler than static rules.
+The limits applied to dynamic and session rules are simpler than static rules.
 The total number of both cannot exceed **5000**.
 This is called the [`MAX_NUMBER_OF_DYNAMIC_AND_SESSION_RULES'][10].